NZ Dimensionz Ltd

-NZDimensionz was founded by father and son Rob and Matt Carter.
-Both continue to be extremely active in both companies today.
+NZ Dimensionz was founded by father and son Rob and Matt Carter.
 With a strategy for absolute quality and precision the basis was set to cut and polish large volumes of paua shell (New Zealand's abalone) into cabochons (calibrated stones for the jewellery trade) for the world jewellery manufacturing market.

-To date the NZDimensionz group of companies is one of the largest suppliers of shell products in New Zealand and employ over 40 people manufacturing a large range of jewellery, gifts and souvenirs from paua shell, mother of pearl, pink mussel shell, New Zealand nephrite jade, bone, glass and various types of resin.
+To date NZ Dimensionz is one of the largest suppliers of shell products in New Zealand and our manufacturing crafts people produce a large range of jewellery, gifts and souvenirs from paua shell, mother of pearl, pink mussel shell, New Zealand nephrite jade, bone, glass and various types of resin.
 Our wholesale division was set up in 1985 to distribute our New Zealand made gift and souvenir range to retailers around both New Zealand and Australia, supplying over 500 outlets to date.

 30 years of jewellery making